-- 1) Prepare a workplan and a health and safety plan for approval by the ACHCSA. - 2) Obtain all necessary permits from the appropriate agencies including an Alameda County Flood Control and Water Conservation District (Zone 7) well construction permit. - 3) Drill three (3) soil borings to approximately 25-feet below ground surface (bgs) at the site.
-These borings will be converted to 2-inch diameter groundwater monitoring wells. - Analyze at least one soil sample from each boring at a CAL-EPA certified environmental laboratory for total petroleum hydrocarbons as gasoline (TPH-G) by modified EPA Method 5030/8015, TPH-D by modified EPA Method 3510/8015, benzene, toluene, ethylbenzene and total xylenes (BTEX) and methyl tertiary butyl ether (MTBE) by EPA Method 8020, VOCs by EPA Method 8010 and polynuclear aromatic hydrocarbons (PAHs) by EPA Method 8100. - 5) Install 2-inch diameter groundwater monitoring wells in each boring described in task 3. - 6) Develop the monitoring wells. - 7) Collect groundwater samples from each monitoring well for analyses. - 8) Analyze the groundwater samples at a CAL-EPA certified environmental laboratory for TPH-G by modified EPA Method 5030/8015, TPH-D by modified EPA Method 3510/8015, BTEX and MTBE by EPA Method 8020, VOCs by EPA Method 8010 and PAHs by EPA Method 8100. - 9) Survey the top of casing elevation of each well, and determine the groundwater flow direction and gradient beneath the site. - 10) Prepare a report detailing the methods and findings of the groundwater investigation.
+- 1) Prepare a workplan and a health and safety plan for approval by the ACHCSA. - 2) Obtain a drilling permit from the Alameda County Public Works Agency (ACPWA).

+- 3) Drill three (3) soil borings to approximately 19-feet bgs at the site. - 4) Analyze at least one soil sample from each boring at a CAL-EPA certified analytical laboratory for TPH-G by modified EPA Method 5030/8015 and benzene, toluene, ethylbenzene and total xylenes (BTEX) and MTBE by EPA Method 8020. - 5) Install 2-inch diameter groundwater monitoring wells in each boring described in task 3. - 6) Develop the monitoring wells. - 7) Collect groundwater samples from each monitoring well for analyses. - 8) Analyze the groundwater samples at a CAL-EPA certified analytical laboratory for TPH-G, BTEX and MTBE. - 9) Survey the top of casing elevation of each well, and determine the groundwater flow direction and gradient beneath the site. - 10) Prepare a report detailing the methods and findings of this assessment.